☰ Table of Contents

-To get a screensaver on to an end-user's system requires hundreds of files, libraries to be copied, and many OS-level settings to be changed.
+To get a cross-platform-created screensaver on to an end-user's system requires hundreds of files, libraries to be copied, and many OS-level settings to be changed.
 It's not something the average user can do by hand.
 For this reason, an "Installer" is used.
 An Installer is software that automates this process.
 Fortunately, iScreensaver Designer creates Installers for you.
-More importantly, iScreensaver Designer is the only tool which does this multi-platform.
+More importantly, iScreensaver Designer is the only tool which does this cross-platform work for you.
 You can edit your screensaver on Mac and create a Screensaver Installer for Windows.
 And vice-versa.
 Cool.
 Here we describe how to do this.

 On the Builds tab you can set general information (such as your Author's name), select which platform(s) to build, and start a build for all selected platforms.